pmb-7684/Paula_Portfolio/README.md

 *Coming Soon!
 Please visit often.
 Visualizations using Tableau and data projects.
 The next project will be on the Charlotte Mecklenburg library.
 The next project will be homelessness.

 ## [Project 4: Project Overview](https://github.com/pmb-7684/Python-Projects/blob/main/ApSparkByExample.ipynb)
-* Learning Spark SQl via Linkedin Learning.
+* Learning Spark SQl via Linkedin Learning and course on SkillShare.

 ## [Project 3: Project Overview](https://github.com/pmb-7684/Python-Projects/blob/main/Project3_Sqlite.ipynb)
 * Use Sqlite to create databases and tables.
 Afterwards, complete joins and queries. (mini project)